It’s time for another amazing season at the Jersey Shore.

 No need to “Netflix and chill” or take a pricey trip to the theater.
 Catch free outdoor movie screenings all summer long at several spots down the Shore.
 The typically family-friendly selections range from classics to popular new movies like Encanto.
 Make sure to pack your own chairs or blanket, plus snacks.
 Some spots with regular showings include Avalon’s Surfside Park, Belmar’s 7th Avenue beach, Long Branch’s Pier Village Festival Plaza, Margate’s Martin Bloom Pavilion, Sea Isle City’s Excursion Park and Wildwood’s Byrne Plaza. —FS

 The 1950s and 1960s were the heyday for the Wildwoods, home to the largest collection of midcentury resort architecture in the country.
-For a stroll back in time, the Doo Wop Experience Museum—which landed a spot on our list of must-visit New Jersey museums—leads tours of classic Wildwood motels and landmarks every Tuesday and Thursday night in the summer beginning on June 28.
+For a stroll back in time, the Doo Wop Experience Museum—which landed a spot on our list of must-visit New Jersey museums—leads tours of classic Wildwood motels and landmarks (check online for schedule).
 See the best of these Doo Wop-style landmarks with a knowledgeable guide smartly dressed in 1950s attire.
 The tour leaves from the front of the Doo Wop Experience Museum at 8 pm on each of those nights.
 Admission is $13 for adults and $7 for children 12 and under.
 Reservations should be made in advance either online or by calling the museum. —JM

 4500 Ocean Avenue, Wildwood • 609-551-2289